 Cinco de Mayo is a huge celebration and people go crazy on that day.
 They eat all sorts of Mexican food, drink Mexican beer or Tequila, make tons of guacamole and have a Mexican-brand hangover sometimes!
 So while America celebrates the triumph of Mexican militia over the French Army in the heroic Battle of Puebla, get yourself ready to cook an amazing traditional dish that’s both delicious and a very effective hangover home remedy.

 Pozole is a complex and elaborate dish that Mexican families eat only on special occasions.
-It’s usually the main dish and the “after party” dish, and can be eaten at any point of the day.
-Like any Mexican stew or soup, it magically tastes a million times better the next day is cooked.
+It’s usually the main dish and the “after party” dish.
+But you can be eat it at any point of the day.
+Like any Mexican stew or soup, it magically tastes a million times better the next day after you cook it.
 And as we Mexican like it, peppers play the main role.

 Although the ingredients and the long time that it takes to cook give pozole a complex taste and can be sometimes intimidating to first-timers, is fairly easy to make and very difficult to mess up.
 So go ahead!

-Traditional Mexican pozole is a stew made out of pork meat, pork bones, corn, and dried peppers.
+Traditional Mexican pozole is a stew you can make out of pork meat, pork bones, corn, and dried peppers.
 Depending on the region and ingredients, you can find red, white or green pozole.
 This time, we’ll cook some delicious red pozole full with flavor and not too spicy!

 For the Pozole you’ll need: